 This is important because in order to outrank your competitors, you need to put in more effort than they are if you want to pass them.

 The Role of Inbound Links in How Long SEO Takes

 It’s no secret that links still play a huge role in SEO, but their impact on how long it takes depends on several deeper factors.

-Finally, both the speed at which you earn links and the speed at which you have historically earned links, are also factors because, generally, an abrupt increase indicates an unnatural attempt to manipulate ranking.
+But the speed at which you earn links and the speed at which you have historically earned links can also be factors because, generally, an abrupt increase could indicate an unnatural attempt to manipulate ranking.

 This looks natural: